 Another reason doctors sometimes advise waiting to try to conceive until you’ve had a few cycles under your belt is that it makes it easier for them to calculate the due date (medically, the start of a pregnancy is counted from the first day of your last period).
 But if you’re tracking your fertility using Ava or any other method, then you’ll know when you ovulated and can share this information with your doctor.

-One last note: if your miscarriage was due to a health problem—a short luteal phase, for example—then it’s wise to address that issue before you start trying again.
+One last note: if your miscarriage was due to a health problem, then it’s wise to address that issue before you start trying again.

 Is it harder to get pregnant after a miscarriage?